Umajin/sample-native-library/README.md

 >
 > Aaron Lawrence

 Umajin has an interface that allows integrating native code into your project.
-This is supported for desktop platforms (Windows and Mac) and mobile platforms (iOS and Android).
+This is supported fully for desktop platforms (Windows and Mac), where you can use native libraries in Umajin Editor, Umajin Lite or a published app.
+We also support mobile platforms (iOS and Android), but due to Apple and Google restrictions, native libraries can only be tested and used in published app builds.

 - **Windows** Dynamic Link Library (DLL) targeting 64 bit x86_64.
 - **Mac** Dynamic Library (dylib) targeting architecture x86_64.